oracle/dtrace-utils/doc/userguide/reference/unimplemented_functions.md

 # Unimplemented Functions

-DTrace implementations have varied in functionality, and some functions aren't relevant to Linux and might never be implemented.
-The following functions aren't currently implemented:
+DTrace implementations have varied in functionality, and some functions are not relevant to Linux and might never be implemented.
+The following functions are not currently implemented:

 -   `breakpoint`